 5. cook this mixture on a low to medium flame. the milk will froth and start reducing slowly and slowly.

 6. keep on stirring this halwa mixture often. keep scraping the sides of the kadai to remove the evaporated milk solids. add the milk solids to the cooking mixture.

-7. the mixture should reduce by 75% and then you add the ghee/clarified butter. some milk will be there when you add the ghee.
+7. the mixture should reduce by 75% and then you add 4 tbsp ghee/clarified butter. some milk will be there when you add the ghee.

 10. stir and continue to simmer on a low flame till the mixture starts to thicken and reduce more. stir at intervals.

-11. when the halwa has reduced much and you see a little milk – like that of a pudding consistency. then add the cashews, saffron and golden raisins.
+11. when the halwa has reduced much and you see a little milk – like that of a pudding consistency. then add 20-25 whole cashews, a pinch of saffron strands and handful of golden raisins.

 serve gajar halwa hot or warm.